richgieg/RichOS/README.md

 - NASM, GCC, ld, and objcopy are all required to build the OS.
 - Upon successful execution of the build script (build.sh) there will be a flat binary file bin/richos.flp.
-- I test the RichOS using VMware Player, pointing the virtual floppy drive to bin/richos.flp.
+- I test RichOS using VMware Player, pointing the virtual floppy drive to bin/richos.flp.
 - I also test RichOS on a physical machine by writing bin/richos.flp to a USB flash drive, starting at the first sector, then setting my PC to boot from the